MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/Google Data Analytics Capstone Project/README.md

-This folder has all the deliverables for the Google Data Analytics capstone project, which is a case study.
+This folder contains my work on the capstone project, which is a case study, for the Google Data Analytics Professional Certification program.